-Orthopaedic surgery has a rich heritage at the University of Minnesota, dating back to the founding of the Medical School in 1888 when James E. Moore, MD, was the first professor of orthopaedic surgery.
+Orthopedic surgery has a rich heritage at the University of Minnesota, dating back to the founding of the Medical School in 1888 when James E. Moore, MD, was the first professor of orthopedic surgery.

-In 1897, Arthur Gillette, MD, assumed his duties as clinical professor and director of orthopaedic surgery at the University of Minnesota.
-Gillette also established the first State Crippled Children’s Hospital in 1897, which became Gillette Children’s Hospital (GCH)—an ongoing and vital part of orthopaedic education and patient care throughout the 20th century.
-Upon the death of Arthur Gillette, Emil Geist, MD, became the director of the Division of Orthopaedic Surgery in 1921.
+In 1897, Arthur Gillette, MD, assumed his duties as clinical professor and director of orthopedic surgery at the University of Minnesota.
+Gillette also established the first State Crippled Children’s Hospital in 1897, which became Gillette Children’s Hospital (Gillette)—an ongoing and vital part of orthopedic education and patient care throughout the 20th century.
+Upon the death of Dr. Gillette, Emil Geist, MD, became the director of the Division of Orthopedic Surgery in 1921.

 Wallace Cole, MD, became director of the division at the University in 1933 upon the death of Dr. Geist.
 Dr. Cole was also the chief surgeon at the Minneapolis Shriners Hospital for Crippled Children, founded in 1923.
-He provided orthopaedic leadership at Gillette Children's Hospital along with Carl Chatterton.
-The orthopaedic surgery residency started in 1939 with Harry Hall, MD, as the first Cole Fellow at the University of Minnesota.
+He provided orthopedic leadership at Gillette Children's Hospital along with Carl Chatterton, MD.
+The orthopedic surgery residency started in 1939 with Harry Hall, MD, as the first Cole Fellow at the University of Minnesota.

-Robert Premer, MD, became the director of orthopaedics at the Veterans Affairs Medical Center (VAMC) in 1960, and guided their residency program in the Twin Cities.
+Robert Premer, MD, became the director of orthopedics at the Veterans Affairs Medical Center (VA) in 1960, and guided their residency program in the Twin Cities.
 Residents in both programs received fracture training at the Minneapolis General Hospital or Ancker Hospital in St. Paul.
-They were supervised by community faculty until 1968 when the era of full time chiefs of orthopaedic services began with Tom Comfort, MD, at St. Paul Ramsey, and Ramon Gustilo, MD, at Hennepin County Medical Center (HCMC).
+They were supervised by community faculty until 1968 when the era of full-time chiefs of orthopedic services began with Tom Comfort, MD, at St. Paul-Ramsey Medical Center, and Ramon Gustilo, MD, at Hennepin County Medical Center (HCMC).

-In 1969, the division became an independent Department of Orthopaedic Surgery at the University with John Moe, MD, as professor and chairman.
-Educational experience for residents continued at six hospitals, with the introduction of subspecialty experiences and additions of key faculty.
+In 1969, the division became an independent Department of Orthopedic Surgery at the University with John Moe, MD, as professor and chair.
+The educational experience for residents continued at six hospitals, with the introduction of subspecialty experiences and additions of key faculty.
 The John Moe Spine Fellows program was established in 1971, and Dr. Moe chose to retire after serving as the president of the American Orthopaedic Association in 1972.
-James House, MD, became interim chair of orthopaedic surgery until the appointment of Roby Thompson Jr., MD, as professor and department chair in 1974.
+James House, MD, became interim chair of orthopedic surgery until the appointment of Roby Thompson Jr., MD, as professor and department chair in 1974.